symfony/symfony-docs/book/service_container.rst

 resource files (usually XML) to specify the parameters and services for that bundle.
-However, instead of importing each of these resources directly from your application configuration using the ``imports`` directive, you can simply invoke a *service container extension* inside the bundle that does the work for you.
-A service container extension is a PHP class created by the bundle author to accomplish two things:
+However, instead of importing each of these resources directly from your application configuration using the ``imports`` directive, you can simply **invoke a service container extension inside the third-party bundle** that does the work for you. **A *service container extension* is a PHP class created by the bundle author to accomplish two things**:

 * import all service container resources needed to configure the services for the bundle;